Why Do My Dogs Ears Smell?

 However, it's also possible to have stinky dog ears with no infection present.
 This is usually caused by allergies.
 Some allergies give the ears a sweet caramel type of odour or a smell similar to rancid cheese if the allergies develop into a bacterial infection.

 Ear mites cause extreme itchiness that causes the dog to scratch the area a lot.
 There may be a buildup of black debris in the ear that smells like old trash but not necessary like rotting food or other bacterial smell.

 How to Treat Smelly Dog Ears?

 Since most cases of smelly dog ears do end up being an infection, always contact your veterinarian to be safe.
-If ear mites are suspected, there are treatments that can help rid them from your pet.
+If ear mites are suspected, there are treatments that can help rid them of your pet.
 If your dog has an ear injury, be sure to keep the ear area clean and dry.

-Food and seasonal allergies are often an underlying cause of ear odor and a secondary bacterial infection could develop.
+Food and seasonal allergies are often an underlying cause of ear odour and a secondary bacterial infection could develop.
 Dogs naturally produce both yeast and bacteria in their ears.
 Some dog breeds have longer droopy ears that can make them more prone to ear problems and ear infections.

 How Can I Treat My Dogs Ear Infection at Home?